Aaron Collins (footballer): Bristol Rovers

 On 29 July 2022, the eve of the beginning of the 2022–23 season, Collins signed a new two-year contract extension to his existing deal, keeping him at the club until 2025.
-Collins marked his new contract by scoring the equaliser the following day as Rovers fell to a late 2–1 opening day defeat to Collins' former club and fellow promoted side Forest Green Rovers.
+Collins marked his new contract by scoring the equaliser the following day as Rovers fell to a late 2–1 opening day defeat to Collins's former club and fellow promoted side Forest Green Rovers.
 Collins was nominated for the August EFL League One Player of the Month award after scoring three goals and assisting an additional two in five matches across the month.
 Three goals and three assists saw Collins again nominated for both the league's and PFA Fans' Player of the Month award for October, winning the former.
 The day after winning the award, Collins reached the ten goal mark for the season with his side's second goal in a 2–2 draw with Fleetwood Town.
 Following a 2–1 victory over Cheltenham Town on 1 January 2023, in which a goal and assist for Collins took his combined goals and assists total to 23 in 25 matches, manager Barton valued him at £5 million for the upcoming January transfer window.
+In April 2023, he was named on a three-man shortlist for the League One Player of the Season, facing competition from Jonson Clarke-Harris and Barry Bannan.
+At the EFL Awards Ceremony on 23 April, he took home the League One Player of the Season award, also being named in the League One team of the season.
+He followed this up with winning the Bristol Rovers Player of the Year award at the end of season awards, as well as the club's top goalscorer award.

+On 27 January 2024, Collins was omitted from the matchday squad as Rovers faced Oxford United with rumours surrounding his future at the club, amid reported interest from other clubs.
+Manager Matt Taylor confirmed that it was the player's decision to not be selected.